angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 trade nicely with most of their relevant interaction however it could mean getting blown out by something like :card[Dovin's Veto].
-For a deck like Landstill, the only rogue card that really makes Thoughtseize shine over the alternatative options is :card[Nimble Obstructionist] being cycled as none of the other options can deal with it.
+For a deck like Landstill, the only rogue card that really makes Thoughtseize shine over the alternative options is :card[Nimble Obstructionist] being cycled as none of the other options can deal with it.

 On Thoughtseizing them, and Standstill resolving, they respond with Force of Will pitching the :card[Supreme Verdict] we knew about as their blue card.
 Now